vivshaw/zettel/pages/Build a Large Language Model (from Scratch).md

 		- build and pretrain an LLM using that attention mechanism
 		- fine-tune a pretrained LLM on a specific task
 		- ![image.png](../assets/image_1735968853700_0.png)
-- # Chapter 2: Working with text data
+- # Chapter 2: Working with text data #NLP
 	- before we can build an LLM, we need data! that data will be text. lots and lots of text.
 	- it can't just be TXT files, though- we need ways to chop it up into tokens, then vectorize those tokens into a representation the LLM can work with
 		- in a sense, we're converting the [[categorical]] data that is text into [[numeric]] data